-And if you aren’t shooting a film or TV project, being camera ready for AUDITIONS, INTERVIEWS and WORKSHOPS is essential especially if there’s the least possibility that you’ll be meeting Top Industry Professionals.
+Being camera ready for AUDITIONS, INTERVIEWS and WORKSHOPS is essential especially if there’s the least possibility that you’ll be meeting Top Industry Professionals.

 We recently had a Marketing Intensive Workshop with a slew of A list Agents, Network Exec’s and TV Producers on a panel.
-When asked WHO in the room of 25 actors they would call in, represent, audition or HIRE for their EMMY Award series, they looked around the room, conferred with each other and said, “NONE!”
+When asked who in the room of 25 actors they would call in, represent, audition or hire for their Emmy Award series, they looked around the room, conferred with each other and said, “None”

 Here are some tips so you can always be camera ready.

 1. MAKE-UP -Bring your own make-up- guys included.
 Either cream or liquid foundation to match your natural skin tone and powder!
 Everyone looks shiny, greasy or sweaty on camera!
-Unless you’re playing a long distance runner or are doing a re-make of Broadcast News (remember Albert Brooks who was so nervous he had “flop sweat” when reporting the evening news?) you don’t want to let them see you sweat.
+Unless you’re playing a long distance runner or are doing a re-make of Broadcast News (remember Albert Brooks who was so nervous he had “flop sweat” when reporting the evening news?).
+You don’t want to let them see you sweat.

 Solution: Use pressed powder in a compact.
 It has a flat round soft cotton pad that smoothes the powder on your skin- especially on your nose, forehead and chin- where actors appear to be the “shiniest”.
 Or use natural mineral products with a large brush to get rid of the “shine”.